Hold Up (song): Critical reception

-"Hold Up" was highly acclaimed by critics, who complimented Beyoncé's vocal performance as well as the lyrics and production.

-Pitchfork's Ryan Dombal named "Hold Up" as "Best New Track", calling Beyoncé's vocals "emotive" and stating "The music has no weight, no place, no time—a calypso dream heard through walls and generations...When Beyoncé works in the pained refrain of Yeah Yeah Yeahs' "Maps," she makes it glorious while allowing our memories to hint at the anguish underneath."
+Pitchforks Ryan Dombal named "Hold Up" as "Best New Track", calling Beyoncé's vocals "emotive" and stating "The music has no weight, no place, no time—a calypso dream heard through walls and generations...When Beyoncé works in the pained refrain of Yeah Yeah Yeahs' "Maps," she makes it glorious while allowing our memories to hint at the anguish underneath."

-Slant considered the song the 4th best one of 2016, while Pitchfork named it the 28th best.
-The song would later be voted in Village Voices Pazz & Jop best in music in 2016, the 18th best single of the same period.
+Slant Magazine considered the song the 4th best one of 2016, while Pitchfork named it the 28th best.
+The song would later be voted in The Village Voices Pazz & Jop best in music in 2016, the 18th best single of the same period.
 Billboard ranked "Hold Up" at number 23 on their "100 Best Pop Songs of 2016" list: "Beyonce's Lemonade was designed for memes… and tweets… and gifs.
 But ask anyone the image that defines the album, and you're likely to see a shot from "Hold Up"."

-"Hold Up" was named the greatest song of the decade (2010s) by Richard Walker for The National.
+Richard Walker for The National named "Hold Up" the greatest song of the 2010s decade.

 Commercial performance

-After the release of Lemonade, "Hold Up" debuted and peaked on the US Billboard Hot 100 chart at number 13.
+After the release of Lemonade, "Hold Up" debuted and peaked on the US Billboard Hot 100 at number 13 on the chart dating May 14, 2016.
 "Hold Up" also entered on the Hot R&B/Hip-Hop songs at number 8.
 In overseas charts, the song entered in multiple digital charts in top 5: Denmark, Greece, Netherlands, New Zealand and Norway.